acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 Round 3

 1. *Wulrif* Quickens Eldritch Blast and then casts another Eldritch Blast, for 36 HP damage, sending *Baphomet* back to where he came from!
-2. *Avren* shoots the Death Knight for 30 HP
+2. *Avren* shoots the Death Knight for 30 HP.
 3. *CoralKing* uses Flurry of Blows for 8 HP damage.
 4. *Benjamin* does 24 HP damage.
 5. The Death Knight is still confused, luckily!